Contournement Nîmes – Montpellier

 The Contournement Nîmes – Montpellier (English: "Nîmes – Montpellier Bypass"), also known as the LGV Nîmes–Montpellier (French: LGV for ligne à grande vitesse), is a French high-speed railway line, bypassing the cities of Nîmes and Montpellier in Southern France.
-It has the distinction of being the first ligne à grande vitesse to be intentionally built for mixed traffic; in service, it shall be routinely carrying both passenger and freight transport.
+It has the distinction of being the first ligne à grande vitesse to be intentionally built for mixed passenger and freight traffic.

-The programme was developed with the aim of providing the capacity for several new passenger services, including a 30 per cent increase in the frequency of regional trains, as well as additional freight traffic.
+The programme was developed with the aim of providing the capacity for several new passenger services, including a 30% increase in the frequency of regional trains, as well as additional freight traffic.
 Additional benefits include a reduction in travel times for both national and international traffic traversing the route.
 The line is planned for mixed-use traffic by both TGV trains and freight.
-Once completed, the Nîmes – Montpellier Bypass shall provide access onto the Spanish rail network as well as the proposed mixed LGV Montpellier–Perpignan, a new high-speed line between Montpellier and Perpignan.
-The journey from Montpellier to Paris is expected to take less than three hours on the new line.
-In June 2012, SNCF Réseau entered a 25-year public-private partnership with the OC’VIA consortium for the financing, designing, building and maintaining of the line.
+The Nîmes – Montpellier Bypass provides access onto the Spanish rail network as well as the proposed mixed LGV Montpellier–Perpignan, a new high-speed line between Montpellier and Perpignan.
+The journey from Montpellier to Paris takes less than three hours on the new line.
+In June 2012, SNCF Réseau entered a 25-year public-private partnership with the OC’VIA consortium for the financing, designing, building and maintenance of the line.

-On 10 December 2017, the first commercial freight train ran over the route.
-The first passenger services to Montpellier Sud de France station commenced on 7 July 2018; up until late 2019 and the opening of Nîmes–Pont du Gard, only a limited service will be operated, pending the opening of additional infrastructure.
+On 10 December 2017, the first commercial freight train used the route.
+The first passenger services to Montpellier Sud de France station commenced on 7 July 2018; full service to the station began on 15 December 2019 with the opening of Nîmes–Pont du Gard station.